-You know when you have those little revelatory moments, those “I’ll never forget this all important life lesson”?
+You know when you have those little revelatory moments, those “I’ll never forget this life lesson”?
 That revelation was hard won, hard learned, and the moment it entered your existence, you believed you would remember it forever.

 A few months later, you can’t remember when or where you learned it.

 I try to write the big ones down — occasionally bumping into them on my iPod lists, reminding me of what I know to be true, reading and rereading them.

 Not necessarily in order of importance, but rather, in order of my recording, I share a few of these revelations turned mantras with you.